Facilities & Policies

-Socrates Sculpture Park spans five acres (about the size of one New York City block) on the East River waterfront in Long Island City.
-The beach at Hallets Cove, located just north of the Park on Vernon Boulevard is also under the Park’s purview.
-Please note: the beach is closed in the wintertime.
+Socrates Sculpture Park, located at 32-01 Vernon Boulevard, spans five acres (about the size of one New York City block) on the East River waterfront in Long Island City, Queens.
+The beach at Hallets Cove, is also under the Park’s purview and is accessible via the beach gate at 31-10 Vernon Boulevard.

 ENTRANCES / EXITS

-You can enter/exit the Park at either the main gate at the intersection of Vernon Boulevard and Broadway or the North Gate on Vernon Boulevard between 31st Drive and 31st Avenue.
-The gates are opened every morning at 9am and closed every evening at sundown (with the exception of certain programs like Outdoor Cinema).
-Admission is free and visitors are welcome to enter and exit at their leisure during our open hours.
+You can access the Park at either the Main Gate, located at the intersection of Vernon Boulevard and Broadway, or the North Gate on Vernon Boulevard between 31st Drive and 31st Avenue.
+The gates are opened every morning at 9AM and closed every evening at sunset (with the exception of certain programs or events).
+Admission is FREE and no tickets are required for access.
+Visitors are welcome to enter and exit the Park at their leisure during our open hours.

-The Park’s grounds mostly consist of flat, grassy lawn with decorative plantings around the outer edges.
-There is a grove a trees at the south-western edge of the landscape.
-For more information about Socrates’ horticultural practices click HERE.
+The Park has a flat grassy lawn with decorative plantings around the outer edges.
+A grove of trees populates the south-western edge of the landscape.
+The Park also cultivates several herb beds – please ask for assistance from a grounds crew member if you are interested in harvesting herbs.
+For more information about Socrates’ horticultural practices click here

-There is no public parking at Socrates with the exception of one handicap-accessible space outside the main gate.
-Street parking is available in the surrounding neighborhood.
+There is no parking at Socrates with the exception of one handicap-accessible space outside the main gate.
+Free street parking is available in the surrounding neighborhood.

 Off Limits Areas

-- The outdoor artist studio on the south end of the Park is off-limits to the public.
-For more information about our studio and exhibitions program click HERE.
+- The outdoor artist studio at the southern edge of the Park is off-limits to the public.

 Public benches are spaced at intervals around the Park’s perimeter.